jfcalvo/moai-mvc/README.md

-An example using Model-View-Controller design patern with Moai SDK.
+An example using Model-View-Controller design pattern with Moai SDK.